keycryptovc/base/people/ekaterina_dorozhkina.md

 [Facebook](https://www.facebook.com/KatyaDorozhkina?ref=br_rs)
 ## About
 Entrepreneur, economist and published author of books and articles on business, marketing, and entrepreneurship.
-Over 10 years of experience in different industries, such as pharmaceutical, IT and FinTech, working for Wall street companies.
+Over 10 years of experience in different industries, such as pharmaceutical, IT and FinTech, working for Wall Street companies.
 MA in International Economics.
 PhD candidate in Economics.